everx-labs/sdk-samples/demo/web_p2p_exchange/README.md

 ## Troubleshooting

-If you choose to use TON OS SE, then this application requires TON OS SE ver >= 0.25.
-Run `tondev se info` to see current version
+If you choose to use Evernode SE, then this application requires Evernode SE ver >= 0.25.
+Run `everdev se info` to see current version

 ## Appendix A